 1. Make a List of Important Information

-I keep a household inventory list that contains all of the information about each new appliance, computer, smartphone and other items.
+I keep a household inventory list that contains all of the information about each new appliance, computer, cell phone and other items.

-For a smartphone, log the place and date of purchase, the amount of the purchase, the make and model of the phone, the serial number and the IMEI (International Mobile Equipment Identity) or MEID (Mobile Equipment Identifier) number.
+For a cell phone, log the place and date of purchase, the amount of the purchase, the make and model of the phone, the serial number and the IMEI (International Mobile Equipment Identity) or MEID (Mobile Equipment Identifier) number.
 This article can help you find your phone’s IMEI number fast.

 2. Set Strong Security Settings

 It’s best to have as many security settings in place as possible.
 Using a password plus biometric authentication is best.
 Biometric authentication is when you use your fingerprint, facial or voice recognition to log in to your phone.